Digital / IT

 The NHS Summary Care Record (SCR) is an electronic summary of key clinical information (including medicines, allergies and adverse reactions) about a patient, sourced from the GP record.
 SCRs are being successfully used in many settings across the NHS, such as A&E departments, hospital pharmacies, NHS 111 and GP out of hours services and walk in centres.

-More information on access to and use of SCRs can be found on the Community Pharmacy England website here: https://cpe.org.uk/digital-and-technology/electronic-health-records/summary-care-record-scr/
+For more information on access to and use of SCRs and the NCRS, please visit the CPE website here: https://cpe.org.uk/digital-and-technology/electronic-health-records/summary-care-record-scr/.